fatih/images/README.md

 - Multiple provider backend support: `AWS`, `DO`, `GCE`, etc...
 - Multi region support
-- List images from a provider
+- List images from multiple providers
 - Modify image attributes, such as tags or names
 - Delete images
 - Copy images from one region to another region